PShax/WSPRPI/README.md

 # WSPRPI
 Simple Raspberry Pi based WSPR transmitter.
-Now compatible with all Pi versions.
-Thanks to KB8RCO.
+Now compatible with all Pi versions.Thanks to KB8RCO.
 Supports Autorun at boot.
+Thanks to JamesP6000 and KB8RCO for the original solution.

 This code is NOT mine, but shared from here as a fork.